therzka/taliherzka.com/_includes/profile_description.md

-aspiring web developer, knitter, crocheter, avid podcast listener, photographer
+former biologist and aspiring web developer who hates writing bios.

-find out more:
+let's chat if you want to find out more: